markndugga/AvveV3LiquidityPoolDraft/README.md

 Follow me on my journey to become a web3 developer!!

 Explaination:
-This is a simple liquidity pool contract where users can supply and remove liquidity.
+This is a simple liquidity pool contract where users can supply, remove and withdraw liquidity.